Wolves Earn Draw Against Ten Man Everton

 Both sides will be happy with a point to start the football season.
 Wolves dominated the majority of the game, finding a lot of success switching the ball to the right flank to Helder Costa and Matt Doherty.
 But it was Everton took the lead in the 17th minute against the run of play.
 Wolves failed to clear a free kick and the luck of the bounce fell kindly to Richarlison, who poked it in to score on his Everton debut.

-West Brom Beat Norwich in Carrow Road Goalfest
+Betting odds increase as West Brom Beat Norwich in Carrow Road Goalfest

 West Brom came out on top in a seven-goal thriller at Carrow Road.
 Albion beat Norwich 4-3 in a game that saw two first-half penalties and four goals in a 17 minute spell in the second half.
 The Baggies bounce back from their opening day defeat to earn four points from two difficult away games.